Introduction

 2. R Variables

-3. R Data Sets
+3. R Data Set

 An R Data Set can be added to a project by doing the following:

-- Data Sets > Plus (+) > R or Anything > Data > Data Sets > Add.
+Data Sources > Plus (+) > R or Anything

 - These data sets need to have a tabular structure.

 Because you cannot preview the results from your R code when creating a variable, many times it is best to first create the code in a Calculation to confirm the results are as expected.
-Then copy it over to the data set R CODE.
+Then copy it over to the data set R Code.

 4. Standard R

 It is possible to do just about any form of data analysis using R by writing code.
-Where we think analyses are likely to be used by many of our users, we have made it available via a graphical user interface (i.e., menus and/or buttons and the like, without needing to write code).
+Where we think analyses are likely to be used by many of our users, we have made them available via a graphical user interface (i.e., menus and/or buttons and the like, without needing to write code).
 We refer to the analyses that we have made available via a graphical user interface as Standard R.

 Updating